BalaGuravaiahParimi82/Java-Interview-Questions/OOPS Concepts.md

 In java, Abstraction can be achieved in two ways:- -Abstract classes
 - Interfaces
-2. Encapsulation : Encapsulation on is a process of Binding data and methods within a class .
-Think of it like showing the essential details of a class by using the access control modifiers (public, private, protected ).
+**Encapsulation :** Encapsulation on is a process of Binding data and methods within a class .
+Think of it like showing the essential details of a class by using the access control modifiers (public,private, protected ).
 So, we can say that Encapsulation leads to the desired level of Abstraction.
 Example:
 Java Bean, where all data members are made private and you define certain public methods to the outside world to access them.
- 3. Inheritance : Using inheritance means defining a parent-child relationship between classes, by doing so, you can reuse the code that is already defined in the parent class.
+**Inheritance :** Using inheritance means defining a parent-child relationship between classes, by doing so, you can reuse the code that is already defined in the parent class.
 Code reusability is the biggest advantage of Inheritance.
- Java does not allow mul ple inheritance through classes but it allows it through interfaces.
+ Java does not allow multiple inheritance through classes but it allows it through interfaces.
  4. Polymorphism : Poly means many and Morph means forms.
  Polymorphism is the process in which an object or func on takes different forms.